tolarewaju3/eda-servicenow/README.md

 * **Decision Environment:** Default decision environment
 * **Event streams:** servicenow

-This rulebook will trigger our password reset job based on the ServiceNow event.
+**Create the rulebook.** This rulebook will trigger our password reset job based on the ServiceNow event.
 After it finishes, the Activation status should be `Running`.

 ![Rulebook activation](img/rulebook_activation.png)